tdudgeon/simple-simulate-complex/README.md

 Output is similar to the previous example.

+Note that when adding solvent you are creating a periodic box system, and this can introduce weird visual quirks.
+See [this discussion](https://github.com/openmm/openmm/issues/4218) for more details.
+Those quirks can be resolved by using the `analyse.py` script that is described below.

 ## Protein and ligand preparation

 *Note: these scripts have not yet been updated for OpenMM 77*